John Cunningham (poet and dramatist)

-John Cunningham (1729–1773) was a Dublin born playwright, poet and actor, who spent much of his life in, and according to Allan, "whose name and fame will for ever be identified with Newcastle."
+John Cunningham (1729–1773) was a Dublin-born playwright, poet and actor, who spent much of his life in, and according to Thomas Allan, "whose name and fame will for ever be identified with Newcastle."

 Life

 John Cunningham was born in 1729 in Dublin, Ireland.
 His parents, who were of Scottish descent, had won a lottery, risen up the social ladder, become bankrupt, and moved back down the social ladder.
+His brother was the sculptor, Patrick Cunningham.

 John went to Drogheda Grammar School, Drogheda, but had to leave when his father's wealth disappeared.
 Early in life he was attracted to the stage and the acting profession.
 As an actor, he never achieved any distinction, for in figure, voice, and temperament he was quite unfitted for such a profession.

-He started to write in the age of twelve and at the age of 17 wrote his first drama, "Love in a mist", which was performed in Dublin.
-Afterwards he performed at various places, with but indifferent success, amongst others, at York, Newcastle, Alnwick, Sunderland, and Edinburgh.
+He started to write in the age of twelve and at the age of 17 wrote his first drama, Love in a Mist, which was performed in Dublin.
+Afterwards he performed at various places, with but indifferent success, amongst others, at York, Newcastle, Alnwick, Sunderland and Edinburgh.
 While gaining his living, as an actor, he still continued to write poetry.
-It was at Edinburgh that he first came into notice as a poet, and on leaving it he returned to Newcastle, where he had previously made his headquarters while playing in the North of England.
+It was at Edinburgh that he first came to notice as a poet, and on leaving it he returned to Newcastle, where he had previously made his headquarters while playing in the North of England.

 He lived for the remainder of his life, writing poems, and playing wherever he could get an engagement in the vicinity.
 His earnings were scanty, but his wants were few, and his amiable, simple character, and poetic talent, made him many friends.
-One of the best and truest was Mr. and Mrs. Thomas Slack.
+The best and truest were Mr and Mrs Thomas Slack.
 Slack was a bookseller, and publisher of the Newcastle Chronicle.
 Cunningham supplemented his income by writing articles for publication.

 After befriending the poor poet in many ways, Slack at length took him home to his house.
 Cunningham was then almost worn out, but his benefactor paid him every attention that his state required.
-Writing to a friend, the poet says of Mr. Slack:
+Writing to a friend, the poet says of Slack: